James-SteelX/makersbnb/README.md

 ## Notes on the build

-Pretty standard; Ruby backend, html on the front, and CSS provided largely by Pure (with some additional tailoring by Jen) [Pure](http://purecss.io/)
+Pretty standard; Ruby backend, html on the front, and CSS provided largely by [Pure](http://purecss.io/) (with some additional tailoring by Jen)

 ## Pipeline